ditdotdev/dit-server/DEVELOPING.md

  End to end tests are further divided into a few sub-directories:

   * `docker` - Runs local workflows using docker.
-Should be runnable on any system that supports titan with ZFS.
+Should be runnable on any system that supports datadatdat with ZFS.
   * `remote` - Runs tests for each of the remotes.
-In addition to having titan server running locally with docker, these tests require additional configuration, with `S3_LOCATION` set in the environment to a S3 bucket and path that has S3 web server configured.
+In addition to having datadatdat server running locally with docker, these tests require additional configuration, with `S3_LOCATION` set in the environment to a S3 bucket and path that has S3 web server configured.
 These tests will eventually be moved into the corresponding remote repositories.
   * `kubernetes` - Runs tests dependent on kubernetes.
 Must have a working, supported kubernetes cluster as the